North–South Rail Link: Benefits

 The 2018 feasibility study modeled ridership in 2040 based on various scenarios.
 In regular service, the two-track options would increase all day boardings to 195,000 compared with 150,000 in the no-build scenario.
 Assuming an upgrade to all-day peak service, the two-track options would increase all day boardings to 225,000 compared with 195,000 with the South Station expansion.
 Overall, NSRL would increase commuter rail capacity, in terms of seats to downtown, by 25%.

 The feasibility study presentation also projected the distribution of destinations for commuters coming from the north in the morning.

-Potential problems
+Potential issues

-The 2018 feasibility study identified several potential problems and risks with the NSRL project:
+The 2018 feasibility study identified several potential problems and risks with the NSRL project.
 During construction of the Back Bay tunnel portal, required under all options, the MBTA Worcester Line and Amtrak Lake Shore Limited service would have to terminate west of Back Bay station or possibly be rerouted via the Grand Junction Line into North Station.
 Also some or all Amtrak, Providence, Stoughton, and Franklin Line service would be rerouted via the Fairmount Line into South Station.